Chapter 13: Hunting Accidents

 In the year of 1400s

 Unlike a typical horse that would succumb to such an injury, this hidden unicorn channeled his magical energy, effortlessly extracting the brutal weapon.
 In one fluid motion, he hurled it back toward the young hunter, sending the human scrambling in fear.
 With adrenaline fueling his flight, he ventured deeper into the forest, where few dared to tread.
-As he reached a secluded glade, he transformed into his true humanoid form and leaned against a sturdy tree trunk, feeling warm blood trickle from the javelin wound on his side, a stark reminder of the danger he had narrowly escaped.
+As he reached a secluded glade, he transformed into his true humanoid form and leaned against a sturdy tree trunk, feeling warm blood trickle from the javelin wound on his side—a stark reminder of the peril he had narrowly escaped.

 ~~~

-With their plan set, the two friends took a moment to gather their strength before beginning the arduous trek towards the hidden portal that lay deep in the forest.
-The trees seemed to close in around them, wrapping them in an almost protective cloak against the dangers beyond.
-After four grueling hours, they reached the portal, both nearly spent.
-A shimmering barrier loomed before them, and the air crackled with latent magic as they paused to catch their breath.
+With their plan solidified, the two friends gathered their strength before embarking on the challenging journey to the hidden portal nestled deep within the forest.
+The trees closed in around them, wrapping them in a protective embrace against the unseen dangers that may lurk nearby.
+After four grueling hours, exhaustion etched on their faces, they finally reached the portal, its shimmering barrier pulsating with latent magic as they paused to catch their breath.

 035 years ago, Northern Lands